jordanskole/IoT/README.md

 ## Projects

 * [Bus Stop Blinkers](#) - LED indicators that signal if a bus is X, 5, or 1 minute from the stop.
 Solar power + 3G connectivity.
+Utilize the secret and buried [DDOT Real Time Data API](http://ddot-beta.herokuapp.com/api/api/where/vehicles-for-agency/DDOT.json?key=LIVEMAP).
 Thanks Adam!
 * [Electric Cruiser](#) - Frame built by [Go Cruiser Go](https://www.facebook.com/goCRUISERgo/).
 A true showpiece.
 * [Mailbox](#) - can tell if there is mail, or if the postal worker has visited, and if there is mail in the mailbox
 * [Grocery Buttons/Kitchen Switches](#) - A WiFi connected device, (similar to the Amazon Button) that populates a grocery list from simple button press.
 For example, you could have 9 buttons of perishables (milk, eggs, juice, lunch meat, bread).
 Press the bread button?
 Add bread to the grocery list + red LED.
 Buy bread and mark complete in app?
 Kitchen Switch goes green.
 Press the bread button again (while green) Removes bread from list.